Diagnosis

 Treatment of infertility due to hypogonadism

-If a pituitary problem is the cause, pituitary hormones can be given to stimulate sperm production and restore fertility.
-A pituitary tumor may require surgical removal, medication, radiation or the replacement of other hormones.
+If a pituitary problem is the cause, pituitary hormones can be given to help the body make more sperm and restore fertility.
+A pituitary tumor may need treatment with surgery, medicine, radiation or replacement of other hormones.

 Treatment for boys

-Treatment of delayed puberty in boys depends on the underlying cause.
-Three to six months of testosterone supplementation given as an injection can stimulate puberty and the development of secondary sex characteristics, such as increased muscle mass, beard and pubic hair growth, and growth of the penis.
+Treatment of delayed puberty in boys depends on the cause.
+Three to six months of testosterone shots can help start puberty.
+The testosterone can help increase muscle mass, beard and pubic hair growth, and growth of the penis.
+This treatment is given only if the bones have matured enough.

 Coping and support